Woodbois

 -

-The company reports building a road, providing tools and equipment, restoring land and donating to funds for local communities.
-Information is not externally verified.
+The company reports building a road, providing tools and equipment, restoring land, and donating funds to local communities.
+The company also reports that it is financially contributing to the development of villages Saint-Martin and Mboukou.
+However, the information reported is not externally verified.

 -

-The company commits to provide business and work opportunities for local communities.
+The company commits to providing business and work opportunities for local communities.

 -